harisont/concept-alignment/paper/slides/presentation.md

   \end{tabular}
   \end{table}

+  \pause

-  - comparison between experiments on manually annotated treebanks and raw text
+  - Comparison between experiments on manually annotated treebanks and raw text \pause
-  - precision decreases, but is still higher than `fast_align`'s
+  - precision decreases, but is still higher than `fast_align`'s \pause
   - recall much lower

 ## MT experiments
-- no need to write an _ad hoc_ grammar: extend extraction grammar with existing RGL functions
+- No need for an _ad hoc_ grammar: extend extraction grammar with existing RGL functions \pause
-- 2 bilingual lexica from course plans corpora
+- 2 bilingual lexica from course plans corpora \pause
 - corpus of sentences to translate generated in the GF shell
-  - semi-random lexical and grammatical variations on a set of semantically plausible sentences
+  - semi-random lexical and grammatical variations on a set of semantically plausible sentences \pause
-- metric: BLEU scores
+- metric: BLEU scores \pause
-- reference translations obtained by manual postprocessing of the automatic ones
+- reference translations obtained by manual postprocessing of the automatic ones \pause
   - avoid low scores due to different but equally valid lexical and grammatical choices

 ## Results